 Two of the biggest hurdles to moving America’s schools online have been an inadequate number of digital devices for students and millions of families’ lack of high-speed internet at home.1

 Without access to the right devices, or internet access altogether, some students may not be able to fully participate in their school’s education program.
-Districts are working through how to keep students connected for distance learning initiatives.
+Many districts continue to work through how to keep students connected for these distance learning initiatives.

 Consider the following essential solutions for keeping classrooms consistently connected and students learning.

 Remote learning has exploded in growth.
 And solutions are continuing to transform as districts grapple with ever-changing environments ranging from remote to hybrid to in-person learning solutions.

 This makes it even more important to have technology that is familiar and easy to use, such as laptops, tablets and mobile hotspots.
 This removes a barrier for students who are already struggling with new challenges, making them more likely to participate enthusiastically in their remote learning activities.

 Every school district is unique and comes with its own set of challenges.
 For example, is your district in a rural area?
 Do your students require help with internet access and devices in order to fully connect their education experience?
 Teachers and students must be able to connect seamlessly so they can focus on lessons instead of troubleshooting a dropped connection or missing a class because they had to drive to a coffee shop to use the free Wi-Fi.